lesbiangpt/xpwim/docs/wim-intro.md

 ### ImageX

 ImageX is a command-line tool to create, edit and deploy WIM images.
-It is part of the Windows Automated Installation Kit (WAIK).
+Windows Vista RTM's version is included in the Windows Automated Installation Kit, however multiple Longhorn builds have specific ImageX versions for the WIM format they're using.

 ### DISM